What is HTML?

 The <!DOCTYPE> Declaration

-The <!DOCTYPE> declaration helps the browser to display a web page correctly.
+The <!DOCTYPE> declaration represents the document type, and helps the browser to display a web page correctly.

 The doctype declaration is not case sensitive.
 All cases are acceptable: